wusshit/Dummy-System-Service/README.md

 3.   **Fix Contexts:** If you moved files from a location with a different context (like your home directory), use `restorecon` to apply the correct default context based on the standard path you moved them to.
 4.   **Test the Service:** See if it works now.
-5.   **Adjust SELinux Policy (if Step 3 fails due to SELinux):** If standard permissions, paths, and default contexts are correct, but the action is still denied, check audit.log for SELinux denials (AVC denied).
+5.   **Adjust SELinux Policy:** If standard permissions, paths, and default contexts are correct, but the action is still denied, check audit.log for SELinux denials (AVC denied).
 Use `audit2allow` or check relevant booleans (`getsebool -a | grep <something_relevant>`) to explicitly allow the required interaction between the contexts involved.

 ## Removal
 1.   **Stop the Service:** Ensure the process is no longer running.